djahasiel101600/RealTimeTaskManager/docs/migration_to_local.md

-# Migration Notes: Docker => Local Development
+# Migration Notes: Containerized => Local Development

-This document highlights configuration changes and compatibility notes for switching from Docker to running the app locally without containers.
+This document highlights configuration changes and compatibility notes for switching from a containerized setup to running the app locally without containers.

 Key changes

 - DATABASE_HOST defaults now to `localhost` instead of `postgres`.
 - REDIS_URL defaults now to `redis://localhost:6379/0` instead of `redis://redis:6379/0`.
 - CORS_ALLOWED_ORIGINS, ALLOWED_HOSTS defaults have been updated to only include `localhost`/127.0.0.1.
-- The `docker-compose` and `docker-compose.override.yml` files have been deprecated; a `.removed` file or note exists in the repo for reference.
+- The compose and override files were removed; check the git history to view older versions if you need to reintroduce them.
-- Dockerfiles in `frontend`/`backend` have been replaced with deprecation notes; they are not used by default but remain in the repo for historical reasons.
+- Container build files in `frontend`/`backend` were removed; check git history (or older branches) for prior container builds if necessary.

 Environment variables and compatibility